ShreeCharranR/Twitter-Trending-NER-Sentiment-Analysis/README.md

 *   Does Sentiment Analysis on those Tweets.
 *   Provides some visualizations in an interactive format to get a 'pulse' of what's happening.

-Tweepy - scrape Twitter data
+Tweepy - scrape Twitter data.

 Flair - NER / Sentiment Analysis.

-Seaborn - visualizations
+Seaborn - visualizations.

+The Twitter scrape code here was taken from: https://bhaskarvk.github.io/2015/01/how-to-use-twitters-search-rest-api-most-effectively.
+My thanks to the author.

+We need to provide a Search term and a Max Tweet count.
+Twitter lets you to request 45,000 tweets every 15 minutes so setting something below that works.